allenpotts13/nsscapstone_trueachievements/resources/design-document.md

       `InvalidAttributeException`

 ## 5.4 Get Game Endpoint
-* Accepts `GET` requests to `/game/:uniqueId/:gameName`
+* Accepts `GET` requests to `/games/:uniqueId/`
-* Accepts a uniqueId and gameName and returns the corresponding GameModel.
+* Accepts a uniqueId and returns the corresponding GameModel.
-    * If the given group name is not found, will throw a `GameNotFoundException`
+    * If the given unique ID is not found, will throw a `GameNotFoundException`

 ## 5.5 Add Game to Group Endpoint